shilohai1/voidr.health/src/blogs/01-ozempic-for-weight-loss.md

 ## What Doctors Are Saying

 >_"Semaglutide is the biggest breakthrough in obesity treatment since bariatric surgery."_
-— Dr. Fatima Khan, Endocrinologist, Mayo Clinic
+— Dr. Fatima Khan, Endocrinologist

->_"We’re finally treating obesity like the chronic, relapsing disease it is — with real tools."_
+>_"We’re finally treating obesity like the chronic, relapsing disease it is with real tools."_
 — Dr. Scott Levin, Obesity Medicine Specialist

 ---